-Network functions virtualization (NFV) has needed to be managed properly from its early stages – that’s what NFV MANO is for.
-With NFV management and organization (MANO), management of NFV is now addressed by the MANO stream.
-NFV MANO is a working group (WG) of the European Telecommunications Standards Institute Industry Specification Group (ETSI ISG NFV).
-It is the ETSI-defined framework for the management and orchestration of all resources in the cloud data center.
-This includes computing, networking, storage, and virtual machine (VM) resources.
-The main focus of NFV MANO is to allow flexible on-boarding and sidestep the chaos that can be associated with rapid spin up of network components.
+By nature, Network functions virtualization (NFV) changes the way networks are managed.
+From initial set up to day-to-day operations, NFV management and network orchestration (MANO) fills the management role.
+NFV MANO is a framework developed by a working group of the same name within the European Telecommunications Standards Institute (ETSI) Industry Specification Group for NFV (ETSI ISG NFV).
+Over time, the framework became more commonly referred to as just NFV management and orchestration.
+It is the ETSI-defined framework for the management and orchestration of all resources in a virtualized data center including compute, networking, storage, and virtual machine (VM) resources.
+The main focus of NFV MANO is to allow flexible on-boarding, sidestepping the chaos that can be associated with rapid spin-up of network components.

 NFV MANO is broken up into three functional blocks:

-- VNF Manager: Oversees lifecycle management of VNF instances; coordination and adaptation role for configuration and event reporting between NFVI and E/NMS
+- VNF Manager: Oversees lifecycle management of VNF instances; fills the coordination and adaptation role for configuration and event reporting between NFV infrastructure (NFVI) and Element/Network Management Systems.

 Ongoing NFV MANO Work

 In September 2014, the Linux Foundation announced another open source reference platform — the Open Platform for NFV Project (OPNFV).
-OPNFV aims to be a carrier-grade, integrated platform that introduces new products and services to the industry more quickly.
-OPNFV will work closely with the ETSI and others to press for consistent implementation of open standards.
+In Dec.
+2018, the foundation released a version called Gambia that includes: